-Treatment of children with cerebral palsy could be boosted by new researchSeptember 4th, 2013 in Diseases, Conditions, Syndromes /
+Treatment of children with cerebral palsy could be boosted by new researchSeptember 4, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Children with cerebral palsy could be helped to speak more clearly following research by a University of Strathclyde academic.

 Dr Anja Kuschmann will analyse the speech patterns of young people affected by the condition, in an effort to understand more about why they can have difficulties talking.